Char-Hunt/Projects-portfolio/README.md

 Here's what that SQL query looks like (the date of the login attempt is found in the login_date column):

 As noted below, I used the <code>OR</code> operator to retrieve the failed login attempts on the specified days.
 Our query identified multiple attempts on both days, successful and unsuccessful.
-If necessary, and filter from more parameters--we can still dig a bit deeper.
+If necessary, we can filter from even more parameters--we can still dig a bit deeper.

 ![7184f8rihpih3rgr4484_2](https://github.com/Char-Hunt/Projects-portfolio/assets/138831832/e81d84ca-23e7-40cd-9bc5-4b01d5668ff9)